bootlin/snagboot/README.md

  * libusb 1.x, libusb 0.1.x or OpenUSB
  * The ensurepip Python package.
 On Debian, you can install the python[your python version]-venv package
- * Swig is required to build pylibfdt.
-You can simply install the `swig` package on most distros.

 Snagboot is available on pip: `python3 -m pip install --user snagboot`.